cuzzlor/HttpTestExtensions/README.md

 **Solution**: The `ReplaceHttpClient` extension method supports connecting `TestHost`s via dependency injection of `HttpClient`s.

-*Note: this assumes an approach using `HttpClientFactory`s configured in DI.*
+*Note: this assumes an approach using `HttpClientFactory` configured in DI.*

 ### Example